jprante/jprante.github.com/_posts/elasticsearch/2012-06-02-Elasticsearch-for-authorities.md

 ![Leibnix](/assets/images/Gottfried_Wilhelm_von_Leibniz.jpg)

-*Leibniz, as a librarian, used subject headings in Bibliotheca boineburgica to establish 'locus communis'*
+*Leibniz, as a librarian, used subject headings in Bibliotheca boineburgica to establish 'loci communes'*

 Libraries are challenged with many search tasks since decades.
 When producing new catalog entries, it has been observed very soon since the mid of the 20th century that it is useful to save work by automatically obtaining already existing entries from the catalog.
 But how do library professionals find existing catalog entries efficiently?